gtonra89/Data-Rep-Project/readme.md

 it is also an opensource database for realtime web apps and is useable on Most Operating Systems available</i></p>

 <b>References</b>
-I acid stripped a website template from w3schools for the nav bar and the header file --> http://www.w3schools.com/w3css/tryw3css_templates_start_page.htm#
+I acid stripped a website template from w3schools for the nav bar and the header file --> <br>http://www.w3schools.com/w3css/tryw3css_templates_start_page.htm#
-I also found the info,github and home buttons logos on this website here -->http://fontawesome.io/icons/#web-application
+<br>I found the info,github and home buttons logos on this website here -->http://fontawesome.io/icons/#web-application